Military Armed Forces Tax Deductions

 - Survivor Protection Plan premiums

-- ROTC allowances
+- ROTC allowances - not pay.

 - Family Separation Allowance